NYU Logo (New York University Logo)

 NYU Violets Logo

-The New York University Athletic Department has long been known as the NYU Violets because of the purple uniform it has always worn.
-Therefore, his teams are secretly called violets.
-To avoid such a nickname, the management decided to choose a lynx as a mascot – a local variety of predators found in the North American forests.
+The athletics department at New York University has long been known as the “Violets” because of the purple uniforms it has always worn.
+Because of this, its teams are unspoken of as the “Violets.”
+To avoid this nickname, management chose the lynx, a native predator found in North American forests, as the mascot.
 This happened in the 1980s.
-In addition, representatives of the university were directly involved in forming the NCAA and were among the first to start playing American football (in 1873).
-However, subsequently, the university lost the culture of this sport.
-Now hockey, water polo, rowing, lacrosse, and other disciplines are predominant for him.
+In addition, university representatives were directly involved in the formation of the NCAA and were among the first to play American soccer (in 1873).
+However, the university subsequently lost its sporting culture.
+Now, hockey, water polo, rowing, lacrosse, and other disciplines prevail for it.

-There is no lynx (mascot) in the NYU Violets collegiate teams logo because the iconic color is paramount for them.
-Purple is the abbreviation derived from the name New York University.
-The letters are massive, capital, antique.
-Serifs are in the form of large trapezoids, resembling bricks with one-sided diagonal cuts.
-Printed characters are surrounded by a gray frame around the perimeter, which will unite them into a common composition.
-Inside, the glyphs are complemented by light purple stripes, creating the effect of light reflections on a dark purple surface.
+There is no bobcat (mascot) in the NYU Violets student team logo because the iconic color is paramount.
+Violet is an acronym for the name New York University.
+The letters are massive, capitalized, and antique.
+The serifs are large trapezoids resembling bricks, with diagonal cuts on one side.
+The printed characters are surrounded by a gray frame that unites them into a single composition.
+Inside, the glyphs are supplemented by light purple stripes, creating the effect of light reflecting off the dark purple surface.

 Font and Colors